 In the afternoon, join with us in a kayaking trip to big islands with white sand beaches within the Mekong.
 After an hour of kayaking, return to your hotel then relax at leisure.
 Those wishing to explore further can hop on a bicycle or horse cart to visit villages and observe daily life of villagers.
 At the end of day, watch the sunset from the island’s western banks.

-In the morning, we will drive to the capital of Phnom Penh via Kampong Cham City which is quaint and charming with its bustling morning river scene and wide boulevard streets beside the river.
-Arrive Phnom Penh at noon, you will be transferred to the hotel for check in.
+In the morning, drive to the capital of Phnom Penh via Kampong Cham, a city quaint and charming with its bustling morning river scene and wide boulevard streets beside the river.
+Arrive in Phnom Penh at noontime, you will be transferred to the hotel for check in.

 Afterwards, we go to visit the National Museum, Cambodia’s largest museum of cultural history and is the country’s leading historical and archaeological museum.

 In the late afternoon, take a walk along the riverside promenade, filled with food stalls, people exercising and courting couples.

 Wrap up the undiscovered Southern Laos & Cambodia today.
 Depend on your actual departure time, some soft sightseeing for an orientation tour of Phnom Penh will be suggested.
 Or free at leisure before you are transferred to Phnom Penh International Airport for your onward flight.

 Private Tour (02 Pax Up)

 Kayak and bicycle in Koh Trong island.

 All sightseeing as specified and entrance fees included.